neilg63/file-organiser/README.md

 NB: This utility is currently under development in its alpha stage and should be used with caution.
 I have added the _move_ and _delete_ functionaliy, but still need to improve feedback and test on different file systems and operating systems.
 The application leverages contributed packages which are all cross-platform and should work on recent versions of Linux, Mac and Windows.

-The following command will give you and overview of all jpeg, gif and png files in the target directories and subdirectories thereof to a max depth of 3 with a minimum file size of 5M and minimum age of 30 days
+The following command will give you an overview of all jpeg, gif and png files in the target directories and subdirectories thereof to a max depth of 3 with a minimum file size of 5M and minimum age of 30 days

 `smartmove -e jpg,jpeg,gif,png --size 5M --max-depth 3 --before 30`

-The -l flag reveals individual file entries with their age, date, type, and relative path.
+The -l flag reveals individual file entries with their age, date, type and relative path.

 `smartmove -e jpg,jpeg,gif,png --size 5M --max-depth 3 --before 30  -l`